Why design Agents with process-led approach?

 4.1 Generate test scenarios

-Review the JTBD diagram and look at the different paths and create test scenarios.
+Review the Level 2 AID and look at the different paths and create test scenarios.
 You wll use these to evaluate the agent.
 This is all about evaluating the logic and probable outcomes from the multiple conversation permutations that can take place in different scenarios.
 We are developing significant capabilities to enhance the evaluation of Agents in this context.
 This document (and users) will be updated as we release this critical capability in the near future.

 4.2 Generate test utterances